DannieBGoode/criptomo/_posts/202205/en/2022-05-14-best-crypto-books.md

 ### <a rel="nofollow" href="https://amzn.to/3LeYJ2Q" target="_blank">Bitcoin Billionaires by Ben Mezrich</a>

+{% include image_caption.html imageurl="/images/posts/202205/billonaires.webp" link="https://amzn.to/3LeYJ2Q" title="Bitcoin Billionaires" caption="Bitcoin Billionaires" popup=true class="small-size" %}

 Bitcoin Billionaires tells the story of the Winklevoss twins after the Facebook case with Mark Zuckerberg was closed.
 The book tells how the two brothers unsuccessfully tried various businesses until they discovered Bitcoin, which made them the first billionaires thanks to this currency.

+### <a rel="nofollow" href="https://amzn.to/3wRJZln">The Sovereign Individual</a>

+{% include image_caption.html imageurl="/images/posts/202205/sovereign-individual.webp" link="https://amzn.to/3wRJZln" title="The Sovereign Individual" caption="The Sovereign Individual" popup =true class="small-size" %}

+Written in 1999 before the popularization of the Internet, its authors prophesy a digital future that would make the world a more competitive, unequal and unstable place.
+The authors argue that they try to change the dynamics that governments had then and that they will have to adapt to survive.

-{% include image_caption.html imageurl="/images/posts/202205/saif.webp" title="Saifedean Ammous" caption="Saifedean Ammous" popup=true %}
+{% include image_caption.html imageurl="/images/posts/202205/saif.webp" title="Saifedean Ammous" caption="Saifedean Ammous" %}